oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Entropy of the salt {#salt-entropy}

+The security model that conceals the plaintext claims relies on the high entropy random data of the salt as additional input to the hash function.
+The randomness ensures that the same plaintext claim value does not produce the same digest value.
+It also makes it infeasible to guess the preimage of the digest (thereby learning the plaintext claim value) by enumerating the potential value space for a claim into the hash function to search for a matching digest value.
-The security model that conceals the plaintext claims relies on the fact that salts not revealed to an attacker cannot be learned or guessed by the attacker, even if other salts have been revealed.
-It is vitally important to adhere to this principle.
-As such, each salt MUST be created in such a manner that it is cryptographically random, long enough, and has high entropy that it is not practical for the attacker to guess.
-A new salt MUST be chosen for each claim independently from other salts.
+It is therefore vitally important that unrevealed salts cannot be learned or guessed, even if other salts have been revealed.
+As such, each salt MUST be created in such a manner that it is cryptographically random, sufficiently long, and has high enough entropy that it is infeasible to guess.
+A new salt MUST be chosen for each claim independently of other salts.
 See Randomness Requirements for Security [@RFC4086] for considerations on generating random values.

-## Minimum length of the salt {#salt_minlength}

 The RECOMMENDED minimum length of the randomly-generated portion of the salt is 128 bits.

 The Issuer MUST ensure that a new salt value is chosen for each claim, including when the same claim name occurs at different places in the